ytksailab-org/Ribo-seq_feat_assoc/README.md

 #### The example procedure
-We use publically available data published in pop et al. to illustrat the use of this pipeline.
+We use publically available data published in pop et al. to illustrate the use of this pipeline.

 #### Quantification of translation velocity from Ribo-seq dataset